winitzki/sofp/README.md

 - A systematic derivation of the `Writer`, `Reader`, `Cont`, `State` type constructors from the type signature of `flatMap`
 - Worked examples and exercises

+There was an error in the presentation: The power-of-2 tree _can_ be represented as a recursive type constructor, contrary to what I said.
+(But it is not naturally monadic in the way other tree-like monads are.)
+Download the latest slides for the corrected text.

 # Roadmap

 I plan tentatively to cover the following further material: